-- The Chair: the Chair shall convene and preside over meetings of both the Board of Directors and the General Membership. - The Vice-Chair: the Vice-Chair shall maintain a list of the chairs, and meeting times of each Standing Committee and shall encourage each Standing Committee to meet on a regular basis.
+- The Chair: the Chair shall convene and preside over meetings of both the Board of Directors and the General Membership. - The Vice-Chair: the Vice-Chair shall maintain a list of the membership, headschairs, and meeting times of each Standing Committee and shall encourage each Standing Committee to meet on a regular basis.
 The Vice-Chair shall preside over meetings when the Chair or the Chair's designee is not available. - The Secretary: the Secretary, along with the Treasurer, shall maintain a list of the membership (including the members in good standing) and shall be responsible for keeping records of actions of both the General Membership and the Board of Directors, including overseeing the taking of minutes, sending out meeting announcements, distributing copies of minutes and the agenda, and assuring that all records are maintained.
 The Secretary manages the CoC Member application process, including assisting with approved Member excused absences.
-The Secretary shall preside over meetings when neither the Chair nor the Vice-Chair is available.

-- The Treasurer: the Treasurer, along with the Secretary, shall maintain a list of the membership (including the members in good standing) and shall arrange for the funds of the CoC to be securely deposited, shall prepare an annual budget, and shall make financial information available in response to all legitimate requests.
-The Treasurer manages the CoC Member dues process with the Secretary.
-The Treasurer manages the stipend policies, attendance tracking, and stipend payments for the FMCoC LEAB. - The Collaborative Applicant: the Collaborative Applicant shall be responsible for submitting the Consolidated Application for the CoC Program Competition; planning and administering the biennial unsheltered Point-In-Time count and annual sheltered Point-In-Time count; submitting the Point-In-Time count(s) and the Housing Inventory Chart to HUD in a timely manner; and submitting requests for technical assistance, if appropriate, to HUD or other technical assistance-granting agency.
-In general, the Collaborative Applicant shall perform these tasks with the approval of the General Membership.
-However, if the General Membership has remained silent on a submission and that submission is due to HUD within 12 hours, then the Collaborative Applicant may make a submission to HUD without the approval of that body.
-Further details on the roles and responsibilities of the Collaborative Applicant are set forth in the Written Standards, which are incorporated into this Governance Charter in so far as they set forth those roles and responsibilities. - The Immediate Past Chair: The Immediate Past Chair shall provide continuity to the Board of Directors and shall assist the other Directors in carrying out their duties.
-The Immediate Past Chair is an advisory position and does not vote. - The Officer at Large: The Officers at Large shall assist the other Directors in carrying out their duties. - The Officer at Large that is Homeless or Formerly Homeless: will assist the other Directors in carrying out their duties; will provide lived expertise to the Board for Board decision-making; will lead the lived experience "feedback loop" between the Board, the CoC, and the LEAB by reporting out to the CoC Board and General Membership regarding LEAB feedback, LEAB meetings, and other LEAB initiatives. - The Regional Representatives: The Representatives shall assist with the Point-in-Time Count for their region and shall assist the other Directors in carrying out their duties.
-The Representatives will also communicate the views of the CoC to their respective jurisdictions, advocate for the CoC's policies on homelessness, and keep the CoC informed about developments in their jurisdictions that affect homeless programs.
+The Secretary shall preside over meetings when neither the Chair nor the Vice-Chair is available. - The Treasurer: the Treasurer, along with the Secretary, shall maintain a list of the membership (including the members in good standing) and shall arrange for the funds of the CoC to be securely deposited, shall prepare an annual budget, and shall make financial information available in response to all legitimate requests.
+The Treasurer manages the CoC Member dues process with the Secretary. - The Collaborative Applicant: the Collaborative Applicant shall be responsible for submitting the Consolidated Application for the CoC Program Competition; planning and administering the biennial unsheltered Point-In-Time count and annual sheltered Point-In-Time count; submitting the Point-In-Time count(s) and the Housing Inventory Chart to HUD in a timely manner; and submitting requests for technical assistance, if appropriate, to HUD or other technical assistance-granting agency.
+In general, the Collaborative Applicant shall perform these tasks with the approval of both the Board of Directors and the General Membership.
+However, if one of those bodiesthe General